amperka/AmperkaCCS811/API.md

 ### `void setEnvironmentData(float humidity, float temperature)`

-Sets humidity and temperature data from other Climatic Sensors to compensate CSS811 data.
+Sets humidity and temperature data from other climatic sensors to compensate CSS811 data.

 - `humidity`: relative humidity from other sensors.
 Ranges from `0` to `100` %.
 - `temperature`: ambient temperature from other sensors.
 Ranges from `−25` to `50` °C.